-The city and 'resort' of Tangier was very popular in the 1980s and is now beginning to see the kind of revival and renovation that has brought Marrakech and the south such attention and popularity.
+The city of Tangier was very popular in the 1980s and is now beginning to see the kind of revival and renovation that has brought Marrakech and the south such attention and popularity.
 We have always believed that Tangier should not be overlooked as it can provide an ideal start or finishing point for tours and self-drive itineraries or as a beach or city destination in its own right.
 There are a few direct flights from the UK, although arriving by ferry from Spain, Gibraltar, France and Italy is also an option.
-Tangier retains its powerful charm to this day… from the previously nefarious alleys in the Petit Socco area to the many café terraces of the avant-gard French quarter.
+Tangier retains its powerful charm to this day… from the previously nefarious alleys in the Petit Socco area to the many café terraces of the avant-garde French quarter.

 Tangier's Medina has always fascinated artists.
 Eugène Delacroix, Henri Matisse, Paul Bowles, Tennessee Williams, Jean Genet… the list goes on.
-All have fallen for the charm of the Petit Socco Square and its cafés, especially the famous Tingis, despite the nefarious reputation acquired during the period when casinos and dance halls abounded.
-The old Mendoub Palace, built in 1929, situated to the North of the medina, is now a mansion for foreign VIPs.
+All have fallen for the charm of the Petit Socco Square and its cafés, especially the famous Tingis, despite the reputation acquired during the period when casinos and dance halls abounded.
+The old Mendoub Palace, built in 1929, situated to the north of the medina, is now a mansion for foreign VIPs.

 Cap Malabata - 10 km from Tangier, is ideal for admiring the sun rising over the Mediterranean.
 The road leading to Cap Malabata lighthouse is lined with creeks and deserted sandy beaches and has magnificent views of the Strait of Gibraltar and the Spanish coastline.
-From the lighthouse, you have a splendid view of the town and the bay of Tangier.
+From the lighthouse, you have a splendid view of the town and the Bay of Tangier.
 Further along the same road, you should stop in Ksar Es-Seghir, a small fishing harbour with its colourful and lively Saturday souk.
 Not far away, a beautiful sandy beach awaits you.

 Where to stay